CVE-2026-34149: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in coollabsio coolify

 Technical Summary

 CVE-2026-34149 is an OS command injection vulnerability in coollabsio's Coolify product.
-Specifically, before version 4.0.0-beta.471, the DatabaseBackupJob interpolates user-controlled database credentials and MongoDB collection exclusion names directly into shell commands without proper escaping.
-This improper neutralization of special elements (CWE-78) enables an authenticated user with database management permissions to execute arbitrary OS commands on the managed servers.
-The issue is resolved in version 4.0.0-beta.471.
+The issue arises because DatabaseBackupJob interpolates user-controlled database credentials and MongoDB collection exclusion names directly into backup shell commands without proper escaping.
+This allows an authenticated user with database management permissions to execute arbitrary OS commands on the managed servers.
+The vulnerability affects versions prior to 4.0.0-beta.471 and is resolved in that version.

 Potential Impact